mbest1813/documentation/v2/clickstream/destinations/amazon-redshift.md

 ---

 ## Step 3.
-Permission Astronomer to Redshift
+Permission MetaRouter to Redshift

-Once you provision your Redshift cluster, you'll need to configure your Redshift cluster to allow Astronomer to access it.
+Once you provision your Redshift cluster, you'll need to configure your Redshift cluster to allow MetaRouter to access it.

 ### Confirm and Insert Credentials

-The <i>Username</i> and <i>Password</i> you used to initially create the cluster are the credentials you'll put into your Astronomer account.
+The <i>Username</i> and <i>Password</i> you used to initially create the cluster are the credentials you'll put into your MetaRouter account.
 You should NOT use your master AWS credentials here.
 If you want to switch clusters in the future, make sure you update your Username and Password as needed.

-For Clickstream, having *distinct users* will allow you to (i) isolate queries from one another and (ii) perform audits more easily.
+For MetaRouter, having *distinct users* will allow you to (i) isolate queries from one another and (ii) perform audits more easily.

 To create a new user, you'll need to log into the Redshift database directly.
 Here's the SQL command:

 ```
--- create a user named "astronomer" that Astronomer will use when connecting to your Redshift cluster.
+-- create a user named "metarouter" that MetaRouter will use when connecting to your Redshift cluster.
-CREATE USER astronomer PASSWORD "<enter password here>";
+CREATE USER metarouter PASSWORD "<enter password here>";

--- allows the "astronomer" user to create new schemas on the specified database. (this is the name you chose when provisioning your cluster)
+-- allows the "metarouter" user to create new schemas on the specified database. (this is the name you chose when provisioning your cluster)
-GRANT CREATE ON DATABASE "<enter database name here>" TO "astronomer";
+GRANT CREATE ON DATABASE "<enter database name here>" TO "metarouter";
 ```

-**Note: Because we do not persist or store your data, Astronomer will be unable to recover any events lost due to improper Redshift credentials or configuration by the user.**
+**Note: Because we do not persist or store your data, MetaRouter will be unable to recover any events lost due to improper Redshift credentials or configuration by the user.**

 ### Configure Security Groups
 Redshift clusters can either be in a EC2 Classic subnet or VPC subnet